-Proposed Maximum

-Title of Each Class of Securities To Be Registered Aggregate Offering Price(1) Amount of Registration Fee(2)

-Common Stock, par value \$0.001 \$ \$
+Proposed Maximum 1 Title of Each Class of Securities To Be Registered Amount to be Registered Öffering Price Per Share Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, par value \$0.001 7,670,500 \$16.00 \$122,728,000 \$15,807.37

-- (1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act.
-Includes offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - (2) Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum offering price.
+- Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(a) under the Securities Act.
+Includes offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any.